 With a little planning ahead of time, you can arrange to bring along your class notes and have your passenger quiz you.
 This can be done with vocabulary lists, flashcards or even sentences out of the textbook.
 The passenger doesn’t need to know Spanish in order to be of help to you.

 Of course, getting quizzed doesn’t sound incredibly appealing on a road trip.
 But if you’re trying to kill two birds with one stone—simultaneously driving somewhere and learning Spanish—then quizzes are the fastest way to check up on what you know and what you need to work on.

-Later, once you’re out of the car, you can really hone in on what you need to improve.
-Plus, your passenger may appreciate the distraction!
+If you have a carpool buddy who’s also interested in learning Spanish, you can even try to have conversations in Spanish.
 Lastly, if all else fails, pick up a hitchhiker and hope they’re a native Spanish speaker.

 Kidding on that last one.
 Sort of.